sen-den/django-model2puml/README.rst

     --file - output file
     --title - provide a title for diagram
-    --add-help - to add docstrings to diagram --add-choices - to add Choices description of fields to diagram --add-legend - to include explanation of the symbols used --add-omitted-headers - for omitted foreign app a header stub should be presented --omit-history omit Historical* tables from django-simple-history
-    --omit - specify apps to be omitted in diagram --include - specify apps to be included in diagram; other will be omitted --headers-only - use only model header and relations, omit fields list
+    --add-help - add models docstrings to diagram --add-choices - add Choices description of fields to diagram --add-legend - include explanation of the symbols used --add-omitted-headers - add a header stub for omitted foreign app --omit-history - omit Historical* tables from django-simple-history --omit - specify apps to be omitted in diagram --include - specify apps to be included in diagram; other will be omitted --headers-only - use only model header and relations, omit fields list